 Admittedly, a lot of processes are now automated but you still need actual people to do those customer facing and back office jobs.
 We all love the idea of flexible working, hours to suit and a 30 hour week, but in the real world your customers aren’t going to like it if you are not there when they want something.
-In large corporate businesses they have enough personnel to cover this but in your SME and micro business this is a dream…
+In large corporate businesses they should have enough personnel to cover this (although the ‘your call is important to us so please hold’ messages are very annoying; if it was so important wouldn’t they employ more staff so they could talk with me…) but in your SME and micro business this is a dream.

-Recently published research estimates that within three years half the working population in the UK will be working freelance and flexibly.
-The workforce seems to be moving this way and there are many arguments for the wellbeing - and production efficiencies - associated with flexible working.
+Recently published research estimates that within a few years around half of the working population in the UK will be working freelance and flexibly.
+The workplace does seem to be moving this way and there are many arguments for the wellbeing - and production efficiencies - associated with flexible working.
 But if you are always available via your smart technology then how do you step away from work, even if you are remote?